To find out baby’s sex or not to find out? Some pregnant women and their partners can’t decide!

 Sex Of Your Baby #4: “It’s A Girl!!!”

 If you wait until the birth to discover the sex of your baby, you will get to live that Hollywood “It’s a girl!” moment when your new baby is placed into your arms.

 Finding out at a scan is exciting, but finding out at the birth is something else entirely.

-Reasons Not To Find Out The Sex Of Your Baby #5: Reduces Gender Disappointment
+Sex Of Your Baby #5: Reduces Gender Disappointment

 If you feel very strongly that you would prefer to have a child of a certain gender, finding out your baby’s sex in advance may increase your risk of suffering from gender disappointment.